openframeworks/ofBook/chapters/animation/chapter.md

     pos.y = (1-pct) * posa.y + (pct) * posb.y;

     // this is an alternative way to write above..
-    // differe style, but the same mathematically.
+    // different style, but the same mathematically.
     //pos.x = posa.x + (pct) * (posb.x-posa.x);
 }
 ```